slint-ui/slint/docs/language/index.rst

 side of the project.

-The Slint design markup language describes extensible graphical user interfaces using the `Slint framework <https://slint.dev>`_
+The Slint language describes extensible graphical user interfaces using the `Slint framework <https://slint.dev>`_

 - Place and compose a tree of visual elements in a window using a textual representation.